MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-calculated-fields.md

     - Currency
     - Date Time

-1. Selecting **Calculation** requires that you save the changes to the entity.
+1. Selecting **Calculation** requires that you save the changes to the table.
 Click **Save** in the **Pending changes** dialog to proceed.
 1. This will open the calculated field definition editor, where the new calculated field has been created, but no formula has been set.
 The calculated field definition consists of two sections: **CONDITION** and **ACTION**.
   ![New Field Calculation form](media/empty-field-calculation.png)
-- In the **Condition** section, you can specify an entity, field, operator, type, and value.
-In the dropdown box for the **Entity**, you can choose a current entity or a related entity.
-In the **Field** dropdown box, you have a selection of all available fields for the entity.
+- In the **Condition** section, you can specify an table, field, operator, type, and value.
+In the dropdown box for the **table**, you can choose a current table or a related table.
+In the **Field** dropdown box, you have a selection of all available fields for the table.
 Depending on the operator you choose, you may need to provide type and value.
 You can specify multiple conditions using the `AND` or `OR` operators.
 - In the **Action** section, you provide the formula for the calculated field.

 > [!NOTE]
 >  You can use data from Lookup records within your Action.
 You first have to select the Lookup field and then type a period.
-After that, you can select one of the fields available on the related entity.
+After that, you can select one of the fields available on the related table.
 For example, in the case of *`<LookupFieldName>.<RelatedFieldName>`*, you can select: `ParentAccountId.AccountNumber`.
 >
->  Note that field level security will be ignored on the related entity, so if there is sensitive data in the accessed field we suggest securing your calculated field as well.
+>  Note that field level security will be ignored on the related table, so if there is sensitive data in the accessed field we suggest securing your calculated field as well.

 <a name="BusinessScenarios"></a>